zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DatePickerAnimation.md

 ### close

-The animation(s) used for hiding of the pop-up.
+The animation played when the calendar popup is closed.

 #### Returns
 `\Kendo\UI\DatePickerAnimation`